Britain tightens COVID rules as world on alert over omicron

 The British government also added four more countries — Angola, Malawi, Mozambique and Zambia — onto the country's travel red list from Sunday.
 Six others — Botswana, Eswatini (formerly Swaziland), Lesotho, Namibia, South Africa and Zimbabwe — were added Friday.
 That means anyone permitted to arrive from those destinations will have to quarantine.

-Many countries have slapped restrictions on various southern African countries over the past couple of days including Australia, Brazil, Canada, the European Union, Iran, Japan, Thailand and the United States, in response to warnings over the transmissability of the new variant — against the advice of the World Health Organization.
+Many countries have slapped restrictions on various southern African countries over the past couple of days, including Australia, Brazil, Canada, the European Union, Iran, Japan, Thailand and the United States, in response to warnings over the transmissibility of the new variant.
+This goes against the advice of the World Health Organization, which has warned against any overreaction before the variant was thoroughly studied.

 The variant's swift spread among young people in South Africa has alarmed health professionals even though there was no immediate indication whether the variant causes more severe disease.